Betting on end to glut, miners hunt for new zinc deposits

-Multinationals such as Swiss-based Glencore Xstrata (GLEN.L), Belgium’s Nyrstar (NYR.BR) and China’s MMG (1208.HK) are funding new mines from Africa to the Yukon on expectations that an oversupply of zinc will turn into a deficit.
+Multinationals such as Swiss-based Glencore Xstrata , Belgium’s Nyrstar and China’s MMG are funding new mines from Africa to the Yukon on expectations that an oversupply of zinc will turn into a deficit.

-Along with mining veterans such as former Newmont (NEM.N) head Pierre Lassonde, who holds a stake in Canada’s Foran Mining (FOM.V), they are also investing just as ageing mines accounting for a tenth of world consumption start to shut.
+Along with mining veterans such as former Newmont head Pierre Lassonde, who holds a stake in Canada’s Foran Mining , they are also investing just as ageing mines accounting for a tenth of world consumption start to shut.

 Even old workings are being rehabilitated, including silver-zinc mines built by Hunt brothers Nelson and William in Canada in the 1970s.
 The Texan duo famously hoarded silver to corner the market and control global prices, only to go bust when silver prices crashed in 1980.

-“After peddling the zinc story for so long I‘m hopeful we’ll soon have our day in the sun,” said Jonathan Downes, who is managing director of Ironbark Zinc Ltd (IBG.AX).
+“After peddling the zinc story for so long I‘m hopeful we’ll soon have our day in the sun,” said Jonathan Downes, who is managing director of Ironbark Zinc Ltd.

 The Australian prospector is digging a zinc mine in Greenland with help from international producers.